marisaruizasari/machine-learning/assignment-1/README.md

 #  Assignment 1: Classification, natural language
 ### Machine Learning, PSAM 5020, Spring 2020

+## Final submission

+In the end, after a lot of additional tinkering with my features I kept my original feature extraction and ridge regression model.
+I wasn't able to get the performance to improve since it was already pretty high in terms of the true positive rate.
+I would have liked to see the false positive rate go down, but overall I'm happy with the model.

 ## Iteration 1: Due Monday, March 9th

 ### 1. General approach and thoughts